SerlioGiron/SerlioGiron/README.md

   - Analyzed student movement between classrooms using **Python (Flask)** for backend processing and **React.js** for visualization.

 - **📝 Word Count & Tokenizer with Hadoop**
   - Implemented a **MapReduce-based text processing system** to analyze large-scale datasets from Reddit, removing stopwords and identifying trending keywords.
+- **🌐 Web3 Token Interaction Frontend**
+  -   Built a **Web3-enabled** frontend application integrating **wagmi** and **ethers.js**, allowing users to connect their wallet, perform **ERC-20** approve and transfer actions, and interact with smart contracts directly.
+  -   Implemented a custom token minting feature, enabling users to mint a token developed personally, all from an intuitive and secure user interface.

 ---